artur-ciocanu/launch.en/help/faq.md

 This document provides answers to frequently asked questions about tags in Adobe Experience Platform.

-## What are tags capabilities in Adobe Experience Platform?
+## What are tags in Adobe Experience Platform?

-Tags are the next-generation of the Adobe tag-management capability, built into the Adobe Experience Platform.
-Tags enables clients to:
+Tags are the next generation of tag-management capabilities provided by Adobe, built into Adobe Experience Platform.
+Tags enable clients to:

 - Deploy client-side web products using integrations called *extensions*
 - Dynamically deliver configuration to update client implementations in native mobile applications
 - Consistently capture, define, manage, and share data between marketing and advertising products from other vendors and from Adobe

-Tags is an advanced code and configuration delivery system that evaluates conditions and executes actions to efficiently and effectively deploy client-side libraries and products.
-It also provides a highly scalable approach to managing and building integrations and has a robust set of APIs for programmatic interaction.
+Tags are an advanced code and configuration delivery system that evaluates conditions and executes actions to efficiently and effectively deploy client-side libraries and products.
+They also provides a highly scalable approach to managing and building integrations and has a robust set of APIs for programmatic interaction.

 ## How much do tags in Adobe Experience Platform cost?

-There is no additional charge for tags capabilities.
+There is no additional charge for tags.
 They are available for any [!DNL Adobe Experience Cloud] customer.

 ## I heard there are plug-ins now.
 What's that about?